Remarks At The Launch Of Vibranium Valley In Ikeja, Lagos

 These companies are providing technology driven solutions to some of the most difficult development problems confronting us today.
 And we just heard Bunmi talk about few of them.

-On the part of government, we are putting our money where our mouth is.
-We believe that it is our role, to provide the environment where innovation can thrive.
+On the part of the government, we are putting our money where our mouth is.
+We believe that it is our role, to provide an environment where innovation can thrive.
 So we are including technology start-ups and businesses in our list of businesses eligible for pioneer status.
 And that means tax holidays.

 Also, both the Central Bank of Nigeria and Bank of Industry are working on intervention funds and loans for technology start-ups, while we have to-date, opened three state-of-the-art technology hubs.

 Two weeks ago, I was in Yola to open the North East Humanitarian Technology Hub, which specializes in innovation useful for victims of conflict.
 There I saw, the 3-D printing of prosthesis of artificial limbs.
 One artificial arm was printed for a 12-year old boy, Mohammed, and with his new arm, he can now write and open doors with his artificial hand.
 This was created in that hub.